danielsoutar/daggery/README.md

 # Daggery

-This mini-library exposes a set of types designed for executing graphs of operations.
-It supports generating synchronous and asynchronous graphs, allows custom rules, and provides wrappers for things like logging and timing.
+This mini-library exposes a set of types designed for executing directed, acyclic graphs (DAGs) of operations.
+It supports generating synchronous and asynchronous DAGs, allows custom operations, and provides wrappers for things like logging and timing.

 ## Exposed types